Asset pricing: Rational pricing

 Under Rational pricing, derivative prices are calculated such that they are arbitrage-free with respect to more fundamental (equilibrium determined) securities prices;

-for an overview of the logic see Rational pricing § Pricing derivatives.
+for an overview of the logic, see Derivative (finance) § Determining the arbitrage-free_price.

 In general this approach does not group assets but rather creates a unique risk price for each asset; these models are then of "low dimension".

 For further discussion, see § Derivatives pricing: the Q world under Mathematical finance.

 Calculating option prices, and their "Greeks", i.e. sensitivities, combines:

 (i) a model of the underlying price behavior, or "process" - i.e. the asset pricing model selected, with its parameters having been calibrated to observed prices;